raphael/linux-samus/README.md

 ```
 options snd slots=snd_soc_sst_bdw_rt5677_mach,snd-hda-intel
 ```
-At that point you may want to reboot  Once rebooted check the output of `aplay -l`, you should see something like:
+At that point you may want to reboot.
+Once rebooted check the output of `aplay -l`, you should see something like:
 ```
 **** List of PLAYBACK Hardware Devices ****